2014 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 19 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that had been last used during 2010 and were scheduled to be used again during 2018.

-This was the same list used in 2010, except for the name Jose and Karding, which replaced Juan and Katring, respectively.
+All the names are the same, except for the name Jose and Karding, which replaced Juan and Katring, respectively.
 Storms were named Jose, Karding, Mario and Ruby for the first time (and only, in cases of Jose, Mario and Ruby).
 Mario and Ruby replaced Milenyo and Reming in 2006, but were not used in 2010.

 At the start of 2014 the name Kanor was originally scheduled to replace Katring, however, PAGASA replaced it with the name Karding after obtaining negative feedback from the public.

 Retirement

 After the season, the names Glenda, Jose, Mario, Ruby and Seniang were retired by PAGASA, as they had caused over PhP1 billion in damages.
 They were subsequently replaced on the list with the names Gardo, Josie, Maymay, Rosita and Samuel for the 2018 season.